 Health surveillance is only required in certain circumstances and is dependent on individual circumstances.
 Where there is a reasonable likelihood that an identifiable disease or adverse health effect associated with exposure will occur and the risk assessment shows that health surveillance is appropriate for the protection of employees these should be carried out.
-Advice must be sought from the DoNESC Head of Operations/Health and Safety Committee prior to initiating health surveillance.
+Advice must be sought from the DoNESC Head of Estates (H&S)/Health and Safety Committee prior to initiating health surveillance.

-- Records relating to named individuals must be kept for 40 years. - Advice should also be sought from Occupational Health (contact Wendy Allsop wendy.allsop@dneat.org for further information on OH provider) if there is any uncertainty regarding the need for health surveillance.
+- Records relating to named individuals must be kept for 40 years. - Advice should also be sought from Occupational Health (contact Georgia Evans georgia.evans@donesc.org for further information on OH provider) if there is any uncertainty regarding the need for health surveillance.